Derek Chang: Early life

-In 2015, Derek decided to donate 45% of his liver to his father who had liver cancer.
-After the operation, he lived a light diet and exercised frequently until the body recovered.
+In 2015, Derek donated 45% of his liver to his father who had liver cancer.
+After the operation, he lived on a light diet and exercised frequently until his body recovered.

 Career

 2016–2017: Beginnings as new actor

 In 2016, Derek rose to national and regional prominence overnight for his role as Zhe Ming ("Little Wolf") in the hit TV series Prince of Wolf.
 Prince of Wolf enjoyed unprecedented success in East and Southeast Asian countries.
 He was called as "National Little Brother" or "National Boyfriend".

 In the same year, Chang appeared in highly rated TV series Stay with Me which stars with Joe Chen, Wang Kai in the play as Joe Chen's younger brother.

 In May 2017, Derek played the leading role in "My Dear Boy" with Ruby Lin.
 For his performance, he was nominated at 53rd Golden Bell Awards for Best Leading Actor in a TV Series.